upper/db/README.md

 defer sess.Close()
 ```

-Now go and query stuff.
+Now you can query the database.

 ```go
 animals, _ := sess.Collection("animals")